apache/druid/docs/operations/api-reference.md

  * `/druid/coordinator/v1/loadstatus?simple`

 Returns the number of segments left to load until segments that should be loaded in the cluster are available for queries.
-This does not include replica of segments.
+This does not include segment replication counts.

 * `/druid/coordinator/v1/loadstatus?full`

 Returns the number of segments left to load in each tier until segments that should be loaded in the cluster are all available.
-This include replica of segments.
+This includes segment replication counts.

 * `/druid/coordinator/v1/loadqueue`